-The 2018 Tobacco Road Marathon races will return to the Carolina pine-lined American Tobacco Trail (ATT) with its flat, fast, granite-screen course.
+The 2019 Tobacco Road Marathon races will reach a huge milestone this coming March 17 when they reach one million dollars ($1,000,000) in cumulative charitable donations.
+The event will return to the Carolina pine-lined American Tobacco Trail (ATT) with its flat, fast, granite-screen course.
 TRM qualifies as many as 15 percent of competitors for the Boston Marathon and in 2014 was named among the top nine best new marathons by Runner’s World Magazine.

 The Tobacco Road Marathon Association (TRMA) is a non-profit organization dedicated with its sponsors to providing financial assistance to its partner charities by channeling the passions of the North Carolina Triangle area’s running community into a powerful force for good.